 - Defamation (someone says or writes something about you that is false and it causes you harm)

 - Invasion of privacy (e.g. private information or photos are exposed)

-You may also sue a third party, if they were at fault for your injury.
-For example, if you were hurt when operating a piece of defective equipment, you can file suit against the manufacturer.
-If you do get damages from the third party, you may have to pay a portion back to your employer or their insurance company to repay any workers comp benefits you’ve received.
+You may also sue the third party if they were at fault for your injury.
+For example, if you were hurt when operating a piece of defective equipment, you can file a suit against the manufacturer.
+If you do get damages from a third party, you may have to pay a portion back to your employer or their insurance company to repay any workers comp benefits you’ve received.
 Or your employer and their insurer may be able to join your lawsuit so they can recover these benefits themselves.

 It can be complex, but you do not have to navigate the situation alone.
 Consult with an experienced worker’s compensation lawyer to determine the steps you should take next.